octavianfoia/Audiophile/readME.md

 To see the result, you can download the folder and use VS Code, and to emulate the local database, use json-server.

+**Install** it with this command:

+"**npm install -g json-server**"

+and run it with:

+"**json-server --watch data_base/db.json**",

-Install it with this command: "npm install -g json-server" and run it with: "json-server --watch data_base/db.json", with terminal at folder level.
+with terminal at folder level.
-Also use live-server to emulate the host.
+Also use **live-server** to emulate the host.